ziminas1990/space-expansion/demo/docs/run_on_windows.md

-# Run demo client on windows
+# Run demo client on Windows 10

 ## Check your enviroment
 This guide assumes, that you already have: